simonhess/benchmark2/benchmark/README.md

 ##Overview

-This project is a complete overhaul of the <a href="https://github.com/S120/benchmark">JMAB benchmark model</a> by Caiani et al. (2016, Journal of Economic Dynamics and Control (69), pp. 375–408).
+This project is a complete overhaul of the <a href="https://github.com/S120/benchmark">JMAB benchmark model</a> by Caiani et al. (2016, Journal of Economic Dynamics and Control (69), pp. 375–408), published in <a href="https://www.sciencedirect.com/science/article/abs/pii/S0165188915301020">https://www.sciencedirect.com/science/article/abs/pii/S0165188915301020</a>.

 The original model shows fundamental problems in every agent behavior:
 - Agents use exponential smoothing to calculate their expectations despite not being suitable for the model.